-Join Sean Adams for an in-depth discussion in this video The Industrial Revolution, part of Foundations of Graphic Design History: The Arts and Crafts Movement.
+Join Sean Adams for an in-depth discussion in this video The Industrial Revolution, part of Graphic Design History: The Arts and Crafts Movement.

 - In the middle of the 19th century, new machines were developed that replaced human labor.
 People were moving from an agricultural to an industrial economy.
 For the first time in history, average people had access to products previously only accessible to the rich.
 Sounds good.
 The Industrial Revolution increased production and provided a wider range of products.
 It alleviated issues of hunger and malnutrition with new transportation options.
 But working conditions for the lower classes were often deplorable and child labor was rampant.